Of Dragons and Fae

 THOUGHTS

-Mayna and Ray are very adorable.
-In a communication failure kind of way.
-Part of me wishes Ray could have just talked to Mayna, but then we wouldn’t have had a story, so I guess, good job Ray!
+Mayna and Ray are very adorable in a communication failure kind of way.
+Part of me wishes Ray could have just talked to Mayna, but then we wouldn’t have had a story, so, I guess, good job, Ray!

 But more importantly, Mayna is a strong female lead.
 No one can stop her when she decides something, and I think that is very important to have.
 A strong woman who does what she wants is something I wish I would see more in romances.
 I do come to think of the protagonist in The Weakest Manga Villainess Wants Her Freedom! who is also fairly strong, but in comparison, I think Mayna has a stronger personality.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.